11 Email Marketing Examples to Save for Later

 If you’re active on social media, sending emails like this one can be a great opportunity to engage your subscribers in multiple ways.

-But even if you’re not active on social channels, you can use this same idea to let your subscribers know where they can go to learn more about your business.
+But even if you’re not active on social channels, you can use this same idea from this effective email marketing example to let your subscribers know where they can go to learn more about your business.

 Do you run a blog with regular updates?
 Do you post videos to a YouTube account?
 Do you offer content elsewhere online?